 To solve these problems of opacity, dullness, or muddies colors in our paintings, we must understand the use and combination of each of the previously mentioned primary colors and the combination of colors of the chromatic circle.

-This is not an easy thing to explain in plain writing, that is why I have a Special Video Section on my Acrylic Pouring Course dedicated to help you understand how to properly mix your colors to achieve the results you want.
+This is not an easy thing to explain in plain writing, that is why I have a Special Video Section on my Stop Making Mud: The SECRET to Vibrant Colors in Fluid Art course dedicated to help you understand how to properly mix your colors to achieve the results you want.

-You can subscribe to my course and you will learn everything you need to know to obtain spectacular results in your acrylic pours.
+You can subscribe to my course and you will learn EVERYTHING you need to know to get vibrant colors in fluid art... every single time!

 However, let me attempt to give you a few quick tips that might help you understand primary colors and how the mixing of these colors can impact your end results.